Delaware North to Oak View Group IT Transition Project at Benchmark International Arena (FormerlyAmalie Arena)

 Phase 3: Infrastructure & Systems Buildout

-Phase 4: POS, HR Integration & Department Collaboration
+Phase 4: HR Integration & Department Collaboration

-A separate but parallel effort focused on evaluating and upgrading POS hardware, software, and backend systems.
+A separate but parallel effort focused on evaluating and upgrading backend systems.
 We collaborated closely with company stakeholders to reimagine service flows and identify areas for future deployment.
 Additionally, we supported HR’s unique needs by scoping requirements for a part-time user base exceeding 300 employees.
 This included solutions for user provisioning, badging systems (hardware and software), and coordinated integration with VSG Security to establish a unified personnel management system across departments using tools like ADP and ABIMM.

 Next